-- View incredible animal pictures and videos;
+- View incredible animal pictures;

 - Discover amazing animals from all over the world;